The definitive guide to wholesale energy: How it works, prices and more

 Sustainability of the energy source

-For the first time in 2019, renewable energy provided power to more properties than fossil fuel energy source.
-This trend looks likely to continue given the government’s commitments to seeking a low carbon economy.
+For the first time in 2019, renewable energy provided power to more properties than fossil fuel energy sources.
+This trend looks likely to continue given the government’s commitment to seeking a low-carbon economy.

 Renewable energy is sustainable.
-Many hope it will stabilise energy markets as well as being better for the environment.
+Many hope it will stabilise energy markets as well as be better for the environment.

 Changes in currency value